-The X16-5 uses the Analog Devices ADXL345 3-axis digital accelerometer sensor, which is based on micro-electro machined semiconductor technology (MEMS).
+The X16-1E uses the Analog Devices ADXL345 3-axis digital accelerometer sensor, which is based on micro-electro machined semiconductor (MEMS) technology.
 This accelerometer sensor is similar to those used in cellphones, laptops, hard drives and other consumer electronics.
 Appendix 6.1 describes how a MEMS accelerometer sensor works.
-Table 3 lists the basic sensor and logger performance parameters but refer to Analog Devices for detailed sensor specifications.
+Table 3 lists the basic sensor and logger performance parameters.
+Refer to Analog Devices for detailed sensor specifications.